 You may be better suited to a limited company

 Umbrella companies are the easiest way for contractors to get paid, but not necessarily the most tax efficient.
 If you are a contractor or freelancer working outside of IR35 legislation, it may be more beneficial for you to set up and become the director of your own limited company.
-More information on IR35 legislation is available further on in this guide.
+More information on IR35 legislation (also known as off-payroll) is available further on in this guide.

 All the information you’ll ever need